Reimagining Tourism: Pursuing Climate Justice & Equity for a Sustainable Future

 These green investments and net-zero promises are deadly distractions from what really matters to the Majority World.
 Today, it is said that climate justice, not green investment, is the platform serving the interests of the Global South.
 If tourism is to have any future at all, it must be one that is built on climate justice foundations as determined by frontline communities living and thriving in the Global South.
 It is pertinent to re-evaluate the tourism industry's priorities and practices, and re-imagine an alternate tourism paradigm, which emphasises the need for sustainability, equity, and climate justice as guiding principles for its future.

-(This article was adapted and built on the statement issued by Tourism Alert and Action Forum (TAAF), 27 September 2023)
+(This post was adapted and built on the statement issued by Tourism Alert and Action Forum (TAAF), 27 September 2023)

 by Anabel Da Gama